Sepulcro en Tarquinia - an introduction to the poem

 alguien llenó de plomo cada tubo

-de la fuente y el agua de la taza
+de la fuente y el agua de la taza de mármol

-the lions were bound in chains,
+they tethered the lions in chains,

-rings placed in their mouths,
+they placed rings in their mouths,

 someone filled with lead each pipe